 What about antibiotic treatment?

 If you have an infection caused by MRSA, the choice of antibiotic is limited, as only some antibiotics will work.
-Many MRSA infections can only be treated with antibiotics that need to be given directly into a vein.
-The course of treatment is often for several weeks.
+An appropriate antibiotic will be chosen.
+This may need to be given directly into a vein.

 What about future hospital admissions?